 On Duty Injury Leave

 Health and Accident Insurance Coverage.
 An employee who is injured in the performance of duty and is receiving a combination of partial salary and worker's compensation payments shall be afforded the current level of health insurance coverage for city employees provided in the City of Billings Employees Insurance Plan until the disability has ceased, as determined by worker's compensation or for a period not to exceed one year, whichever occurs first.
-To qualify for full health insurance benefits the employee must require medical or other remedial treatment and must be incapable of performing his/her duties as a result of the injury.
+To qualify for full health insurance benefits the employee must require medical or other remedial treatment and must be incapable of performing their duties as a result of the injury.

 Education Benefits